aws-samples/aws-secure-environment-accelerator/docs/architectures/pbmm/architecture.md

 > "permit port 3306 traffic from `10.0.1.0/24` to `10.0.2.0/24`.

-Note that in practice, egress rules are generally used in 'allow all' mode, with the focus primarily being on whitelisting certain ingress traffic.
+Security group egress rules are often used in 'allow all' mode (`0.0.0.0/0`), with the focus primarily being on consistently whitelisting required ingress traffic.
+This ensures day to day activities like patching, access to DNS, or to directory services access can function on instances without friction.
+The provided sample security groups in the workload accounts offers a good balance that considers both security, ease of operations, and frictionless development.
+They allow developers to focus on developing, enabling them to simply use the pre-created security constructs for their workloads, and avoid the creation of wide-open security groups.
+Developers can equally choose to create more appropriate least-privilege security groups more suitable for their application, if they are skilled in this area.
+It is expected as an application is promoted through the SDLC cycle from Dev through Test to Prod, these security groups will be further refined by the extended customers teams to further reduce privilege, as appropriate.
+It is expected that each customer will review and tailor their Security Groups based on their own security requirements.

 #### 5.3.5.2.
 NACLs

-Network Access-Control Lists (NACLs) are used sparingly as a defense-in-depth measure.
-Given that each network flow requires potentially four NACL entries (egress from ephemeral, ingress to destination, egress from destination, ingress to ephemeral), the marginal security value of exhaustive NACL use is generally not worth the administrative complexity.
+Network Access-Control Lists (NACLs) are stateless constructs used sparingly as a defense-in-depth measure in this architecture.
+AWS generally discourages the use of NACLs given the added complexity and management burden, given the availability and ease of use provided by security groups.
+Each network flow often requires four NACL entries (egress from ephemeral, ingress to destination, egress from destination, ingress to ephemeral).
 The architecture recommends NACLs as a segmentation mechanism for `Data` subnets; i.e. `DENY` all inbound traffic to such a subnet except that which originates in the `App` subnet for the same VPC.
+As with security groups, we encourage customers to review and tailor their NACLs based on their own security requirements.

 ### 5.3.6.
 Central VPC